 Certain ingredients have been shown to promote the growth of acne-causing fungi.
 These include fatty acids, oils, esters, polysorbates, and fermented ingredients.

-Similar to comedogenic ingredients, the nature of fungal acne-triggering ingredients is quite complex, with many factors affecting whether ingredients do exacerbate fungal acne, such as:
+Similar to comedogenic ingredients, the nature of fungal acne-triggering ingredients is quite complex, with many factors affecting whether ingredients exacerbate fungal acne, such as:

 - the concentration of ingredients;